3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Results

 \subsection{Expansion to 3+ Material Interfaces}

-While section \ref{sec:ComputationalMethod} demonstrated the 3DMPR process using a two material sample, here we generalise to higher sample compositions and demonstrate how masked phase retrieval may be used to overcome a restriction of the two-material algorithm of \eqref{equation: beltran}.
-The phase-retrieval algorithms of \eqref{equation: paganin} and \eqref{equation: beltran} require that each material is only in contact with a maximum of one other material or vacuum.
+While section \ref{sec:ComputationalMethod} demonstrated the 3DMPR process using a two-material sample, here we generalise to higher sample compositions and demonstrate how masked phase retrieval may be used to overcome a restriction of the two-material algorithm of Eq. \ref{equation: beltran}.
+The phase-retrieval algorithms of Eq. \ref{equation: paganin} and Eq. \ref{equation: beltran} require that each material is only in contact with a maximum of one other material or vacuum.
 Otherwise, only parts of the material's boundary will be quantitatively reconstructed.

-Phantoms containing relevant information in multiple attenuation levels adjacent to high-Z boundaries are uncommon in medicine; therefore, to demonstrate the concept we consider a mock 3-material CT slice, shown in Figure \ref{figure:generalisation}(a), composed of materials x, y, and z and possessing 4 unique interfaces: x/air, x/y, x/z and y/z.
+Phantoms containing relevant information in multiple attenuation levels adjacent to high-Z boundaries were not imaged during experimentation; therefore, to demonstrate the concept we consider a mock 3-material CT slice, shown in Figure \ref{figure:generalisation}(a), composed of materials I, II, and III and possessing 4 unique interfaces: I/air, I/II, I/III and II/III.
 Phase retrieval with the two-material algorithm (Eq. \ref{equation: beltran}) cannot fully resolve the boundary of any material.
-For example, phase retrieval focused on the y/x interface will leave the y/z interface non-quantitative.
+For example, phase retrieval focused on the II/I interface will leave the II/III interface non-quantitative.
 Our approach relaxes the requirement for spatially-isolated materials but does require materials to be contrast-resolved, as in the histogram of Figure \ref{figure:generalisation}(b).
 This allows two-sided thresholding to create binary masks for each material, Figures \ref{figure:generalisation}(c,d,e), in place of the single-sided thresholding used in Section \ref{sec:ComputationalMethod}.
-Alternatively, material segmentation may be performed through region-growing algorithms or other advanced processes.
-Materials with overlapping $\mu$ distributions may share equivalent enough phase characteristics to be considered a single material, allowing the characteristics of either material to be used in place of the other or an average of both to be used.
+Although the material distributions in Figure \ref{figure:generalisation}(b) may appear idealised, 3DMPR is proposed to counter over-blurring from phase retrieval specifically where high-Z materials are present in a comparably low-Z medium.
+Otherwise, materials with overlapping $\mu$ distributions may share equivalent enough phase characteristics to be considered a single material, allowing an average value to be used in conventional TIE phase retrieval and negating the need for 3DMPR.
+Alternatively, other mask segmentation methods may be employed, such as region-growing algorithms or other advanced processes that utilise position information and that would benefit from phase-contrast fringes highlighting sample boundaries, particularly in the presence of noise.